Twofour

-Twofour is a British television and digital media group founded in 1989 by Charles Wace, a former BBC news producer, and Christopher Slade, a BBC presenter.
+Twofour Broadcast Limited, trading as Twofour, is a British television and digital media group founded in 1989 by Charles Wace, a former BBC news producer, and Christopher Slade, a BBC presenter.
 With its headquarters in Plymouth, Twofour has offices in London and Los Angeles.

 In June 2015, Twofour Group was acquired by ITV Studios.

 Melanie Leach was named CEO in summer 2014.
 In Autumn 2019, Leach stepped down, and Tim Carter was appointed CEO of Twofour and the ITV company Multistory Media.

 Divisions

 Twofour

 Twofour supplies programming to channels including BBC, ITV, Channel 4, Channel 5, and UKTV.

+Recent and upcoming productions include The Reluctant Traveler with Eugene Levy for Apple TV+, and I Kissed A Boy for BBC Three.